What is a Dual Speed Compressor?

 Energy savings

 Dual-speed air compressors save energy by adapting their motor speed to match the air demand.
 When the demand for compressed air is high, they run at full speed, delivering the necessary air output.
 But when the demand drops, the compressor slows down, reducing energy consumption.
 By using only the energy needed, dual-speed compressors lower energy bills.
+By using only the required energy, dual-speed compressors like the Atlas Copco GA FLX lower energy costs by up to 20% compared to fixed-speed models.

 Lower transient losses

 A dual-speed compressor tackles these issues by starting against pressure and using less energy to produce air.
 The Atlas Copco GA FLX 11-30 model is engineered to deliver optimal flow at different pressures, ensuring efficient air delivery while consuming less energy.
 It minimises blow-off losses by not venting as much air as a fixed-speed air compressor.
 Additionally, it runs at a lower motor speed while unloading.
 A dual-speed air compressor can save 20% more energy than a fixed-speed model.
+Atlas Copco’s GA FLX 11-30 model minimises blow-off losses and consumes significantly less energy when running at reduced speeds, enhancing overall efficiency.

 Multiple pressure settings

 Another benefit of a dual-speed compressor is that, unlike other fixed-speed compressors, you can choose any pressure without compromising air flow or free air delivery (FAD).
 This means it can run efficiently at multiple pressure set points.
 This flexibility might allow you to choose a smaller dual-speed compressor instead of a fixed-speed one and save on capital and operational costs.
+This flexibility enables operators to match output to operational requirements, potentially using smaller compressors to achieve the same results, reducing capital and operating expenses.

 Less maintenance

 Dual-speed air compressors lower maintenance costs because the motor speed adapts to demand, reducing strain on components.
 By slowing down during low air demand, they experience less wear and tear, leading to fewer repairs.
 This flexibility helps extend the compressor’s lifespan, saving operators money on maintenance.
+Atlas Copco’s dual-speed models include predictive maintenance systems like SMARTLINK to reduce downtime and ensure optimal performance.

 Cost-effective

 Dual-speed compressors provide cost savings by lowering energy use during periods of low air demand and minimizing maintenance requirements, resulting in long-term savings despite a higher initial cost.
+While the initial investment is higher than fixed-speed models, dual-speed compressors often achieve a payback period within two years through energy and maintenance savings.

 Comparison of Different Air Compressor Types